jwstegemann/fritz2/README.md

 ## What will come next?

+- documentation
 - complete example (ToDoMVC)
 - routing
-- server-communication
+- server-communication (Rest APIs, etc.)
-- user auth
+- user auth (examle with OAuth)
-- documentation

 ## Overall Goals

 - stay extremely lightweight (just a few hundred lines of code for the core)
 - try to depend on as less libs as possible (zero up to now!)
 - generating elements, attributes, events for html from specification (w3c, mozilla, ...)

+## Inspiration

+fritz2 is heavily inspired by the great [Binding.scala](https://github.com/ThoughtWorksInc/Binding.scala).
+Later I discovered that a lot of those concepts are described independently in [Meiosis](https://meiosis.js.org/.)